Patient education: Kidney stones in children (Beyond the Basics)

 Treatments to eliminate the stone — One or more treatments can be used to eliminate a kidney stone.
 Shock wave lithotripsy is the first-line treatment in most cases.

 ●Shock wave lithotripsy – Shock wave lithotripsy is the treatment of choice for kidney stones in many children.
 Lithotripsy is done by directing a high-energy shock wave toward the stone.
 The energy causes the stone to break into fragments that can be passed.
 The procedure takes about 20 minutes.
-Some, although not all, children are given anesthesia to prevent movement during the treatment.
+Some children, although not all, are given anesthesia to prevent movement during the treatment.

 The success of lithotripsy depends, in part, on the size of the stone; larger stones are more difficult to break up and sometimes need more than one treatment.
 It can take three months after lithotripsy for all of the stone fragments to pass.